Last Updated on September 22, 2025 by Packoi Team

 3. Decreased Material Wastage

-Your business should embrace packaging solutions that demonstrate a commitment to environmental responsibility to tap into the growing market of environmentally conscious consumers.
+Your business should embrace packaging solutions, demonstrating a commitment to environmental responsibility, to tap into the growing market of environmentally conscious consumers.

 A study by McKinsey & Company revealed that over 60% of customers are willing to pay more for eco-friendly products.